The Birds of America: Public exhibitions

 Since 1992, the Louisiana State University Libraries have hosted "Audubon Day," a semi-annual public showing of all four volumes of LSU's copy of the Birds of America.
 The set formerly belonged to one of the original subscribers, the Duke of Northumberland, and was purchased with a grant from the Crown Zellerbach Corporation in 1964.
 In recent years, the event has drawn more than 200 visitors.
 It was profiled in a 2011 Wall Street Journal article titled "The Joys of Slow Looking."

 In 2003, the University of Pittsburgh, which owns a complete collection of Birds of America that had been recently restored and preserved by the Etherington Conservation Center, mounted a major exhibition of 62 selected plates and other materials in its University Art Gallery.
 Following this, the university constructed an exhibit case on the ground floor of the school's Hillman Library to continuously display a rotating selection of plates to the public.
 Single plates have been exhibited for two weeks at a time in plate number order.
 In 2007, the university undertook a project to digitize every plate from Birds of America, as well as Audubon's Ornithological Biography, and, for the first time, presented the complete set for public viewing through one site on the internet.
 This event, called "Audubon day" was first conducted in 2011.

-In 2004, there was an attempted heist of the Transylvania University's four double-sized folios of Birds of America by four college students, Spencer Reinhard, Warren Lipka, Eric Borsuk, and Chas Allen II.
-The robbers tasered the librarian, but were unable to complete the heist and all plead guilty and were sentenced to seven year prison terms.
+In 2004, there was an attempted heist of the Transylvania University's four double-sized folios of Birds of America by four college students.
+The robbers tasered the librarian, but were unable to complete the heist and all plead guilty and were sentenced to seven-year prison terms.